 I acquired my first Angora rabbit in 1997, when I had a settled lifestyle and a garden large enough for their runs, and joined both the National Angora Club and the British Rabbit Council.
 Although I do not exhibit due to time constraints, I was very proud to be involved in the standardisation of the Lilac Angora colour at the London show in 2014, when 3 of the 6 rabbits taken for the judges’ approval were Skyrack Lilacs.

-At present Skyrack Angoras is home to 14 English Angora rabbits, comprising Angora rabbits of Smoke, Blue, Chocolate and Lilac colours.
+At present Skyrack Angoras is home to 14 English Angora rabbits, comprising Angora rabbits of Smoke, Blue, Chocolate, Sooty Fawn and Lilac colours.
 Two of them are rescue Angoras, taken in after their owners sadly died.
 I’m hoping for a second litter in August, as the corona virus pandemic settles and lockdown eases.

 Angora wool from my garden rabbits is available for sale to handspinners.
 I also sell wool for spinning on behalf of the National Angora Club, stocking White, Gold, Brown Grey and Cream as well as the above colours.
 Sadly all our mill spun wool has now been sold.
 Contact me for further details.